Early Greek sailing

 Sails and enslaved rowers

 Like other people at this time, Greek ship-builders built their ships from the outside in, first the hull and then the insides.
-They used only one big square sail, made of coarse linen cloth, though Aristotle seems to say that by his time, in the 300s BC, sometimes sailors squeezed down one side of the sail, the way you can squeeze one end of your window blinds, in order to catch the wind.
-When even that didn’t catch enough wind, Greek captains forced slaves to row their ships with wooden oars.
+They used only one big square sail, made of coarse linen cloth.

 Invention of the astrolabe: better navigation

-Even though the classical Greeks were great sailors, they didn’t like to go out of sight of land if they could help it, because they didn’t have compasses or astrolabes or any way to tell where they were if they couldn’t see land.
-Then about 140 BC, just as the Romans were conquering Greece, Hipparchus of Rhodes invented the astrolabe.
+Even though the classical Greeks were great sailors, they didn’t like to go out of sight of land if they could help it.
+That’s because they didn’t have compasses or astrolabes or any way to tell where they were if they couldn’t see land.
+Mostly they sailed near land, following the coast around the Mediterranean.
+That was a long way to go, and it took a long time.